How GO-FOOD built a Query Semantics Engine to help you find food faster

 - Deal with data challenges

-- Choose the right metric when evaluating performance of a Search Engine
+- Choose from various metrics when evaluating performance of a Search Engine

 I will walk you through the journey of how we chose the solution we have, and why it made the most sense in our context.